 Step 3.
 Apply for Your North Carolina Teaching License as an ESL Teacher

-When you have completed the above requirements, you are ready to apply for your North Carolina teaching license as an ESL teacher.
+When you have completed the above requirements, you are ready to apply for your Initial Professional License as an ESL teacher.

 - If you hold a teaching license in another state, a copy of the front and back of that license